adamsilver/adamsilver.io-jekyll/_pages/signup.md

 I sometimes write for [Smashing Magazine](https://www.smashingmagazine.com/author/adamsilver/), [Net Magazine](http://www.creativebloq.com/net-magazine), [MarvelApp](https://blog.marvelapp.com/author/adam-silver/) and  [Simple=Human](http://medium.com/simple-human) about designing simple, human and inclusive websites.

 But mostly I write one article a month and share it with my mailing list.
-If you want an example you should read [Stop Using Device Breakpoints](/articles/stop-using-device-breakpoints/).
+You can read [Stop Using Device Breakpoints](/articles/stop-using-device-breakpoints/) for an example.

 {% include signUpForm.html %}